wazuh/wazuh-documentation/source/installation-guide/index.rst

 The Wazuh server and the Wazuh agent abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ and the Wazuh indexer and the Wazuh dashboard by the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (ALv2).

+Installing the Wazuh central components
+---------------------------------------

 In this installation guide, you will learn how to install Wazuh in your infrastructure.
-Alternatively, We offer `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.

-Installing Wazuh in your infrastructure
----------------------------------------
+You can choose between two installation modes for each Wazuh central component.
+Both options provide you with instructions to install the central components on a single host or on separate hosts.
+You can also check our :ref:`Quickstart <quickstart>` to get started with Wazuh in just a few minutes.

 You install one by one the central components choosing between two installation methods: Unattended or Step-by-step.

 - Unattended: You can install Wazuh using a script that automates the installation and configuration process.

-- Step by step: This is a manual, supervised way of carrying out the installation that includes a detailed description of each step of the process.
+- Step by step: This is a manual, supervised way of carrying out the installation.

-When installing, you will follow this workflow:
+The Wazuh indexer and Wazuh server can be installed on a single host or be distributed in cluster configurations.
+To check the requirements and start installing the first of the Wazuh central components, go to the :doc:`Wazuh indexer <wazuh-indexer/index>` section.

+This is the installation workflow you will follow:

 .. thumbnail:: ../images/installation/Wazuh-Installation-workflow.png
   :title: Wazuh installation workflow
   :align: center
   :width: 100%

-Wazuh indexer and Wazuh server can be installed in a single host or be distributed in cluster configurations.
-To check the requirements and start installing the first of the Wazuh central components, go to the :doc:`Wazuh indexer <wazuh-indexer/index>` section.

-Deployment alternatives
-^^^^^^^^^^^^^^^^^^^^^^^

-Wazuh allows other deployment options.
-These are complementary to the installation methods found in the installation guide.
-The :ref:`Quickstart <quickstart>` provides instructions for you to easily deploy and configure the Wazuh solution in just minutes.
-This installation method will help you run all the central components in the same system.

-In the :ref:`Deployment alternatives <deployment>` section, you will find instructions on how to deploy Wazuh using ready-to-use machines, containers, and orchestration tools.
-There is also information on how to install the solution offline, from sources, and using integrations with commercial options.
+Wazuh also offers `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
+This means that instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh easily.
+This service provides a highly flexible infrastructure to match your enterprise needs.
+With Wazuh Cloud, no dedicated hardware is required, the Wazuh components maintenance is done by the Wazuh team, and everything is ready to use.

 Installing Wazuh agent
 ----------------------